 binare scoped to the bundle, and will always work.

 Bundler has a lot of contributors and users, and they all talk to each other quite a bit.
 If you have questions, try the IRC channel or mailing list.
 If you're interested in contributing to the project (no programming skills needed), read the contributing guide.
+While participating in the Bundler project, please keep the code of conduct in mind, and be inclusive and friendly towards everyone.
 If you have sponsorship or security questions, please contact the core team directly.